Suggested links

 Twelve-step programs are available both inside and outside treatment programs.
 Through a progression of 12 steps, individuals getting help for substance abuse will move through these steps with the support of peers and a sponsor.

-Twelve-step programs provide a community of peers dealing with substance use disorder.
-Through this type of support group, many find hope through the stories of others’ experiences and encouragement in their journey.
+Twelve-step programs provide a community of peers who have also dealt with substance use disorder.
+Through this type of support group, many individuals find hope through the stories of others’ experiences and encouragement in their journey.

 Standard 12-step programs include: